Be attorneys and judges, not software technicians.

 One configurable product, on one record.

-The same core whether you represent the case or decide it — government or commercial.
+Beyond the Reader and its AI, the same core carries the whole case — government or commercial.
 Configuration, not a per-customer build, makes it your operation.

 Proven on a real caseload.
 Built for any operation.

-Adjudicate has run in continuous production for eight years at a veterans-law firm — productized and shaped every day by the attorneys who work real cases on it.
-It's built as one configurable platform: the same core whether you represent a case or decide it, government or commercial, made specific by configuration rather than a per-customer build.
+Adjudicate has run in continuous production for eight years at a veterans-law firm — shaped every day by the attorneys who work real cases on it.
+It's one configurable platform in two editions — Counsel (for firms) and Docket (for adjudicating bodies): the same core whether you represent a case or decide it, government or commercial, made specific by configuration rather than a per-customer build.

 A working product, in production today.
 Ask for a walkthrough.